About these Terms

 - (e) prompt notification to the Client of any incident materially affecting the security or integrity of Client Data.

 9.2 Client Data is hosted on commercially reputable infrastructure providers selected for reliability, security, and operational fit.
-WorkArc may use infrastructure providers based outside New Zealand where commercially appropriate and will notify the Client of any material change in hosting location or provider.
+WorkArc may use infrastructure providers based outside New Zealand where commercially appropriate and will notify the Client of any material change in the location or provider of Client Data hosting.

-9.4 The Client is responsible for maintaining its own backups of business-critical data beyond what WorkArc provides as standard.
+9.4 The Client is responsible for maintaining its own backups of business-critical data beyond what WorkArc provides as part of its standard hosting and operational practices.

 10. Force majeure